 This leads one to conclude that either there are guidelines to excuses somewhere that Vocational Rehabilitation Counselors live by, or there is an underlying discussion between offices as to what excuses can be used to keep deserving disabled veterans from their benefits.

 It reminds me of a period of my life when I spent a great deal of my recreational time researching the Bible.
 Living in England at the time, I used the ESV Bible, the Cambridge Companion to the Bible, the Nag Hammadi Scriptures, and a copy of The Living Buddha, Living Christ that my grandmother sent me.
 Over the years, scholars have found there to be such commonality between the New Testament Gospels that they came to believe there existed a fifth text referred to as “Q.” Q is believed by many scholars to be the first written gospel that contained many of the quotes and anecdotes of Jesus’ time on Earth.

 In a similar way, one cannot help but speculate that there is a similar text that creates a common set of lies Vocational Rehabilitation Counselors tell disabled veterans when denying claims.
-Yet in my searches for it, I seem to only find regulations that support veterans’ claims for benefits — strange.
+In my searches for it, I seem only to find regulations that support veterans’ claims for benefits -- strange.

 In Corporate America, this is called “cooking the books,” for which people have gone to jail and been sued.
 Lucky for VR&E, the officials of this ENRON of the federal government are largely blanketed by sovereign immunity.
 The government has to agree to let you sue the government.
 Convenient.

 The following is a list of a few of most common fish stories given by Vocational Rehabilitation Counselors to deny veterans access to Chapter 31 benefits:

 1. Veterans with high disability ratings usually fail to complete their training.